Modern Alchemy

 (PDF file)Although this attempt at a quick-fix fails to fix the problem (see FAQ # 78), it does attest to a recognition that without such an assumption, conducting an analysis of the kind prescribed by Info-Gap's robustness model is utterly senseless.

-One can only wonder then: how long will it take other Info-Gap scholars such as Burgman et al (2008) to reach this unavoidable conclusion?
+One can only wonder then: how long will it take other Info-Gap scholars such as Burgman et al. (2008) and Rout et al. (2009) to reach this unavoidable conclusion?

 Only time will tell (March 21, 2009).